gyanesh-mishra/list-it/README.md

 You'll need [Docker](https://www.docker.com/products/developer-tools) for development.
 The Project uses [Makefile](https://opensource.com/article/18/8/what-how-makefile) syntax to simplify series of commands.

-All \*nix based systmes (Linux, OSX) should come installed with them.
-There's also a Windows option called Nmake but ever since
+All \*nix based systmes (Linux, OSX) should come installed with `make`.
+There's also a Windows option called `Nmake` but now that
-[WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) came out, I'd recommend using that.
+[WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is out, I'd recommend using that.

 You can also just choose to use manual postgres installation and manual node setup but I prefer keeping things containerized.